 WHY would you want to help VASS achieve its mission of “Making the mountains accessible to all”?
-Here are a quick 30 seconds of reason.
-We change lives and you can see it happen seven days week from January through March on our Northshore Vancouver Mountains.
+Here’s a quick 30 seconds of reason.
+We change lives and you can see it happen seven days week, from January through March on our North Shore Vancouver Mountains.

-One of the coolest things about partnering with VASS is that you can grab a few of your team and come and visit us and see how impactful your contributions are.
-VASS is 100% funded through a combination of our mountain relationships, corporate partnership, grants, individual donations and fundraising initiatives.
+One of the coolest things about partnering with VASS, is that you can grab a few of your team and come visit us and see how impactful your contributions are.
+VASS is 100% funded through a combination of our mountain relationships, corporate partnerships, grants, individual donations and fundraising initiatives.
 We have four major costs in providing our services: lift tickets, training, staff and equipment.

 We run a very lean team of paid staff.
 There is an executive director who doubles as one of the highest certified instructor trainers in Canada.
-We have a part-time technical director that heads up training initiatives.
-And finally we have a part-time bookkeeper and a part-time administrative assistant that facilitates our communications and fundraising efforts.
+And to make sure we are always fiscally responsible, we have a part-time controller…. that is it.
+Just 2 people to help facilitate all of this magic.

 Our equipment that assists people with disabilities is second to none.
 Our biggest ticket items are sit skis, with the average cost being around $8000.